ViktoriaCsink/Fraud_project/README.md

 Folder containing the cleaned data as a pandas dataframe (transactions.csv)

 results:
-Folder containing the traned machine learning model (RF_model.sav) and the features used during modelling, ranked by importance (feature_importances.csv)
+Folder containing the trained machine learning model (RF_model.sav), the features used during modelling, ranked by importance (feature_importances.csv) and a summary of the model performance (model_performance.png)